ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 #### Release maintenance

 - We maintain a minor release 1.x.0 by issuing a series of patch releases 1.x.y.
 The maintenance of a particular minor release stops when there are two newer minor releases available.
 - In other words, patch releases for 1.x.0 stop when jBallerina 1.(x+2).0 is released.
-E.g., when 1.2 is available, we stop maintaining 1.0.0.
+E.g., when 1.2 is available, maintaining 1.0.0 will be stopped.

 ## Keeping Ballerina upto date